rileyjshaw/own-this-website/README.md

 own-this-website
 ================
-Own This Website is an overengineered, experimental Ruler of the Hill style game where players add their name to the front-page of a website.
+Own This Website is an overengineered, experimental YourFace of the Hill style game where players add their name to the front-page of a website.

 ## Installation
 The app is separated into two parts: a static `app` folder that can be served from gh-pages or a CDN, and a super-simple `server` folder for serving and storing player scores.